Alfresco/docs-alfresco/content-services/community/config/index.md

 ### Using mutual TLS

 Content Services can be configured using mutual TLS for zero-trust security.
-Please see [Mutual TLS]({% link content-services/latest/config/mtls.md %}) for more information.
+Please see [Mutual TLS]({% link content-services/latest/config/mtls.md %}) for more information in the Enterprise documentation.